gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

    :switch:`--preserve-line-breaks`
      Preserve line breaks in the input, to the extent possible.
+     By default, line breaks are also inserted at appropriate places.

+   .. index:: --source-line-breaks (gnatpp)

+   :switch:`--source-line-breaks`
+     Keep the line breaks from the source; do not insert or delete any line breaks.

    The ``--comments`` switches are compatible with one another, except that the ``--comments-unchanged`` switch disables all other comment